Understanding System Cache: A Comprehensive Guide

 Types of System Cache

-- CPU Cache: This is a small-sized type of volatile computer memory that provides high-speed data storage and access to the processor.
+- CPU Cache: A small-sized volatile memory layer that provides high-speed data storage and access directly to the processor.
 It is divided into levels (L1, L2, and L3), with L1 being the fastest and smallest.
+I've spent hours debugging subtle race conditions in L3 cache invalidation that looked like random data corruption until I understood the eviction policy.
+When L1 misses spike, you feel it immediately in latency; when L3 coherency breaks down across cores, you feel it in ways that are much harder to trace.

-- Disk Cache: This cache stores data that is frequently read from or written to the disk, improving the speed of data retrieval and storage operations.
+- Disk Cache: Stores data that is frequently read from or written to the disk, improving the speed of data retrieval and storage operations.
+On a recent project, a disk cache misconfiguration meant we were caching cold data aggressively while hot data kept falling out — the throughput numbers looked fine until we measured actual read latency under concurrent load.

-- Web Cache: Used by browsers to store web pages, images, and other media to reduce bandwidth usage and load times on subsequent visits.
+- Web Cache: Used by browsers and CDN layers to store web pages, images, and other media, reducing bandwidth usage and load times on subsequent visits.
+The coherency problem here is different — stale content served from a CDN edge node can be invisible until a user reports seeing outdated data.

 How System Cache Works